Our School is one of the largest in the University and has a diversity of science-based disciplines that achieved impressive ERA rankings in 2012.

 The Centre for Urban and Regional Studies (CURS) engages in research focused on the complex political, economic, social, cultural and environmental processes and relations that are transforming cities and regions.

-The Centre for Water, Climate and Land-use Management aims to conduct internationally relevant research in "the critical zone", and develop the scientific insights related to climate, water and soil, so that these can address industry needs and guide policy development in sustainable resource management.
+The Centre for Water, Climate and Land-use aims to conduct internationally relevant research in "the critical zone", and develop the scientific insights related to climate, water and soil, so that these can address industry needs and guide policy development in sustainable resource management.

 The Advanced Chemistry Group (ACG) is the major research grouping in Chemistry at the University of Newcastle.